deleenm/AST310ClassPackage/README.md

 # AST310ClassPackage
-The is a repository for my AST 310 Python Notebooks
+The is a repository for my AST 310 Python Notebooks.

 In order to view any Python Notebook, click on it.